 Regardless of who you are, the rules dictate that being honest in dating is tricky business, but as a recent Huffington Post piece illuminates, breaking the rules is different for women versus men.

-In the piece, published last week, clinical psychologist Rebecca Kennedy discusses the woman who breaks the rules and becomes "That Girl" —
+In the piece, published last week, clinical psychologist Rebecca Kennedy discusses the woman who breaks the rules and becomes "That Girl" — you know, the one who acts "crazy" with guys, texts too often, asks to be exclusive right away.
+She is needy, probably one of the worst possible insults to a young woman.

 Though few of us would voluntarily claim to be "That Girl," I'm certain every woman has been dismissed as "needy" at least once, for everything from wanting to talk about something for longer than two minutes to being open about relationship expectations at the onset.

 Though men and women both clearly have needs, "needy" women are deemed as such when their needs are more than, or different from, the needs of the men they're dating.
 (Assuming they date men, of course.)
-Calling a woman "needy," just like calling her "crazy,"
+Calling a woman "needy," just like calling her "crazy," is the surest way to de-legitimize everything she says or does.

 Now, there's definitely a difference between being communicative with a partner and requiring constant contact from them, but, like Kennedy, I believe we all have things to learn from "That Girl."
 The best part of a relationship, even a casual one, is definitely not the part where you see who can go longer pretending not to give a shit.